The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Comparison to the Literature

 \section{Comparison to the Literature}

-Our UVLFs are more robust to cosmic variance due to the nature of independent sight line observations and, particularly at $z\sim8$, present an excess of galaxies at the bright-end compared to \jwst\ photometry as current surveys do not seem to sample the bright end well.
-We detail this comparison to the literature and implications of our results below.
+Our UVLFs are more robust to cosmic variance owing to the nature of independent sight-line observations and, particularly at $z\sim8$, present an excess of galaxies at the bright-end compared to \jwst\ photometry as current surveys do not seem to sample the bright end well.
+We detail this comparison with the literature and implications of our results below.

-In Figure~\ref{uv-lf}, we show the UVLFs derived here (orange diamonds for GO 1747 and orange circles for GO 2426) and show they are largely consistent in the $z\sim8$ bin, with a minor discrepancy at M$_{\rm UV}= -21$ that could be explained by the low number statistics (one galaxy confirmed from GO 1747 compared to two galaxies from GO 2426).
+In Figure~\ref{uv-lf}, we show the UVLFs derived here (orange diamonds for GO 1747 and orange circles for GO 2426) and that they are largely consistent in the $z\sim8$ bin, with a minor discrepancy at M$_{\rm UV}= -21$ that could be explained by the small number statistics (one galaxy confirmed from GO 1747 compared to three galaxies from GO 2426).
+Although it is possible that the contamination is higher than we estimate (0.1), the few sources per magnitude bin result in significant fluctuations in the number of contaminants.
 We compare our UVLFs to those previously derived from the \hst\ SuperBoRG, BoRG and WISP pure-parallel surveys \citep{morishita_bright-end_2018,rojas-ruiz_probing_2020,leethochawalit_uv_2023,bagley_bright_2024} and note that they are in good agreement at both redshift bins.

 We also compare our results to the recent \jwst/NIRCam UVLFs at $z\sim8-9$.
 At $z\sim8$, our number densities are consistent at the faint-end and up to M$_{UV} \gtrsim -21$ with \citet{bouwens_uv_2023}, and \citet{adams_epochs_2024}.
-At brighter magnitudes, we are in nice agreement with the lower limits from spectroscopically confirmed galaxies in \citet{harikane_jwst_2024}.
-However, for the photometrically-based samples, the discrepancy is considerably higher compared to the UVLF extrapolated fits from \jwst\ results in \citet{bouwens_uv_2023}, and \citet{ adams_epochs_2024}.
+At brighter magnitudes, we are in nice agreement with the lower limits from spectroscopically confirmed galaxies in \citet{harikane_jwst_2025}.
+However, for the photometrically based samples, the discrepancy is considerably higher compared to the UVLF extrapolated fits from \jwst\ results in \citet{bouwens_uv_2023}, and \citet{ adams_epochs_2024}.